 For many people, teeth may develop cosmetic problems, despite an individual’s best efforts to care for them.
 Even if a person is diligent about maintaining good oral hygiene and visits the dentist regularly for oral exams and cleanings, issues may arise.
 Whether a tooth has chipped or one starts to notice discolourations, which can occur naturally with age, there are plenty of options.
 One of the simplest and cost effective of them is bonding.
 Bonding is a cosmetic procedure in which a tooth-coloured resin material is applied and hardened with a special light to improve a person’s smile.
 Tooth bonding can be done in a single visit to an experienced dentist.
-Here are some of the important details about Dental Bonding.
+Here are some of the important details about Dental Bonding in Burr Ridge.

 For what conditions is bonding considered?